How do I make pottery? Can I make pottery at home? Are there techniques I can use to make better pottery?

 - hot kilns – kilns get extremely hot and should be treated with caution.

-- sharp tools, equipment – be careful not to poke, cut or smash any part of your body as you are working.
+- sharp tools and equipment – be careful not to poke, cut or smash any part of your body as you are working.

 - unhealthy ergonomics – bending over a wheel or work surface for hours is not good for your back.